Get Work in Canada Faster with the Perfect Resume

 • Keep spacing consistent

-• Convert all terms to their Canadian equivalent (if you’re from another country)
+• Convert all terms to their Canadian equivalent

 • Don’t write CV/Resume at the top of the page (it’s assumed and understood)

-• No signature needed
+• No signature is required

 • No photo needed (save that for LinkedIn)

-• No references needed unless requested (“references can be made available upon request”)
+• No references needed unless requested

-3. Writing Your Cover Letter
+Writing Your Cover Letter

-Be sure to implement the following for the perfect cover letter:
+For the perfect cover letter:

 • Describe your professional profile efficiently

-• Mention your career goals briefly.
+• Mention your career goals briefly

 • Ensure that there are no spelling or grammatical errors

-Include a Letter of Reference
+The Letter of Reference

 1. Your time worked for an employer